Homoclinic orbits in the Euler problem of two fixed centers: The Euler problem of two fixed centers

-$\bullet$ \textit{On $l_2 : c = -g-2(1-2\mu)$}\\ Each point on the line $l_2$ represents an orbit in a neighborhood of either the Earth or the Moon.
-Assume the satellite moves near the Earth so that the variables $(\xi, \eta)$ vary in $[1, \xi_2] \times [-1, \eta_2]$.
+We now examine the critical orbits: \begin{enumerate}[label=(\roman*)] \item \textit{On $l_1 : c = -g+2(1-2\mu)$}.
+The satellite moves along the ray $\cos\nu = -1$, but the motion is bounded by the ellipse $\cosh\lambda = x_2^0$.
+We call this orbit the \textit{exterior collision orbit} in the Earth component; \item \textit{On $l_2 : c = -g-2(1-2\mu)$}.
+Each point on the line $l_2$ represents an orbit in a neighborhood of either the Earth or Moon.
+Assume the satellite moves near the Earth so that $(\cosh\lambda, \cos\nu) \in[1, x_2^0] \times [-1, x_1^{\mu}]$.
 In particular, the motion is regular.
 Consider orbits near the Moon.
-Then the satellite moves along the ray $\eta = 1$, but bounded by the ellipse $\xi = \xi_2$.
-This orbit is called \textit{the exterior collision orbit} in the Moon component.
+Then the satellite moves along the ray $\cos\nu = 1$, but bounded by the ellipse $\cosh\lambda = x_2^0$.
+This orbit is called the \textit{exterior collision orbit} in the Moon component;